niccihode/Bootcampbasics/README.md

 - The Jump Box and load balancers are the only IP's exposed to the internet (public).
 When using a Jump Box our other Vitual Machines do not have to be exposed to the internet (public) which adds an additional layer of security.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system configuration.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - Filebeat monitors specified log files and locations, collects these log events and forwards them to Elasticsearch or Logstash for indexing.
 - Metricbeat takes the metrics and statistics it collects and ships them to a specified output such as Elasticsearch or Logstash.